TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 ##### Root Detection

-Root detection can be implemented using pre-made libraries like RootBeer<sup>[14]</sup> or custom checks.
+Root detection can be implemented using pre-made libraries like [RootBeer](https://github.com/scottyab/rootbeer "RootBeet") or custom checks.
 An extensive list of root detection methods is presented in the "Testing Anti-Reversing Defenses on Android" chapter.

 In a typical mobile app security build, you'll usually want to test a debug build with root detection disabled.
 If such a build is not available for testing, root detection can be disabled using a variety of methods which will be introduced later in this book.